 One of the most important is that it proves to Apple and the world that your organization owns your devices.
 That, in turn, allows for device supervision, which unlocks commands, payloads, and restrictions for your MDM solution.
 For more on that, we refer you again to our post “Reasons to Use Apple Business Manager.”

 Additionally, while Apple Business Manager doesn't offer the level of reporting you’d find in an MDM solution such as Kandji, it does have a powerful search engine and print-friendly interface.
 That helps with things like viewing every single device in your account, including its specs.

 Apple Business Manager can also help with your compliance program, by letting you view and supervise certifications, which it maintains according to the ISO/IEC 27001 and 27018 standards.

 Connecting Apple Business Manager to your MDM solution also allows for device-based Activation Lock, which makes it harder to use or sell a stolen Apple device.
 That connection also allows you to lock MDM on supervised devices.
 And it’s required for Lost Mode, which allows you to track and secure managed devices that go missing.

 The final—and perhaps best—reason for using Apple Business Manager: It doesn’t cost a thing.
 You get all of the features listed above—and more—for free.

 Kandji integrates tightly with Apple Business Manager, as well as a host of other management and security tools that can make work-life better for you and your users.
 With a suite of features like zero-touch deployment, one-click compliance, and offline remediation, Kandji is already a great way to enroll, configure, and secure your devices, and we look forward to creating new functionality as the SSO landscape evolves.

-This article was substantially updated March 11, 2022.
+This article was substantially updated February 14, 2023.